laike9m/Cyberbrain/README.md

 Visit the project's [kanban](https://github.com/laike9m/Cyberbrain/projects/1) to learn more about the current development schedule.

+## How does it compare to PySnooper?

+Cyberbrain and PySnooper share the same goal of reducing programmers' work while debugging.
+However they are fundamentally different: Cyberbrain traces and shows the sources of each variable change, while PySnooper only logs them.
+The differences should be pretty obvious after you tried both.

 ## Community

 Join the [Cyberbrain community Discord](https://discord.gg/2TFYtBh) 💬 and follow us on Twitter [@PyCyberbrain](https://twitter.com/PyCyberbrain) 🐦.